cesanta/elk/README.md

 Stringify JS value `val` and return a pointer to a 0-terminated result.
 The string is allocated in the "free" memory section.
 If there is no enough space there, an empty string is returned.
+The returned pointer is valid until the next `js_eval()` call.

 ### js\_import()